HardlyDifficult/Tutorials/Outline.md

 ## Import art

-Add a sprite sheet for the platform to the Asset directory.
+Add a sprite sheet for the platform to the Assets directory.
 We are using [Kenney.nl's Platformer Pack Redux](http://kenney.nl/assets/platformer-pack-redux) 'spritesheets/spritesheet_ground.png'.

 <details><summary>How</summary>

- - Right click in the Project Assets directory -> Create Folder named 'Art'  (optional)
+ - Right click in the 'Project' Assets directory -> 'Create Folder' named "Art"  (optional).
-   - You can rename folders by selecting and pressing F2
+   - You can rename folders by selecting and pressing F2.
- - Drag/drop the sprite sheet (or an entire folder of art) into the folder you just created
+ - Drag/drop the sprite sheet (or an entire folder of art) into the folder you just created.
    - If you have a zip file, you may need to unzip to a temp directory before drag/drop will work.

 <hr></details>